Does the Color of a Radiator Matter?

 spray paint a radiator

-This is from the U.S. Department of Commerce’s National Bureau of Standards, published on July 19, 1935.
-Open the PDF to see the chart.
+This chart is from the U.S. Department of Commerce’s National Bureau of Standards, published on July 19, 1935.

 For a number of years this subject has received considerable attention from the public, and it is apparent that the essential facts have not always been understood.
 The object of this note is to supply the more important facts in the case.